 - Merge onto the 5 South and exit Disneyland Drive or Ball Road

-- You need a valid driver’s license recognized by the state of California.
+- A valid driver’s license recognized by the state of California.
 If you have questions about the validity of your foreign license in California, contact the state department of motor vehicles.

-- You need a credit card for securing your rental reservation.
+- A credit card for securing your rental reservation.

-- You need a car rental reservation, I like using Costco Travel for the best rates.
+- A car rental reservation, I like using Costco Travel for the best rates.
 I also prefer Enterprise Rental Car.

 - Car Seats for children under 8; make sure you’re in compliance with current California car seat laws.

-- You need your hotel name and/or address entered into your preferred navigation method (I like google maps).
+- Your destination entered into your preferred navigation method (I like google maps).